 Goodwill represents the future economic benefits arising from assets acquired in a business combination that are not individually identified and separately recognized.
-At both June 30, 2020 and December 31, 2019, our goodwill balance was \$4.0 billion.
+At both September 30, 2020 and December 31, 2019, our goodwill balance was \$4.0 billion.
 The operating segments with goodwill are our General Insurance business - North America and International operating segments, our Life and Retirement business - Life Insurance operating segment, Legacy Portfolio and Other Operations.

 Goodwill is tested for impairment annually or more frequently if circumstances indicate an impairment may have occurred.
 The date of our annual goodwill Impairment testing is July 1.
-In 2019, for substantially all of the reporting units we performed quantitative assessments that supported a conclusion that the fair value of all of the reporting units tested exceeded their book value.
+For this test in 2020, for substantially all of the reporting units we performed quantitative assessments that supported a conclusion that the fair value of all of the reporting units tested exceeded their book value.
 To determine fair value, we primarily use a discounted expected future cash flow analysis that estimates and discounts projected future distributable earnings.
 Such analysis is principally based on our business projections that inherently include judgments regarding business trends.

 COVID-19 has caused significant market volatility impacting our actual and projected results along with a decline in our stock price.
-During the three-month period ended June 30, 2020, we performed a qualitative assessment that continues to support a conclusion that fair values of all of our reporting units exceeded their book value.
 As this is an evolving crisis, we expect to continue to monitor developments and perform updated analyses as necessary.

 For a complete discussion of goodwill impairment see Part I, Item 1A.
 Risk Factors - Estimates and Assumptions and Note 13 to the Consolidated Financial Statements in the 2019 Annual Report and Part II, Item 1A.
-Risk Factors in the Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2020.
+Risk Factors in this Quarterly Report on Form 10-Q.